MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/faqs.md

 ### If I have the widget on multiple pages or websites, what happens when I navigate across the pages with an ongoing chat?

-The same widget will persist the chat as you cross different pages or websites.
+The same widget persists the chat as you cross different pages or websites.

 ## Routing and work distribution